LeBron, NFL players rip Brees after comments about kneeling

 died in police custody in Minneapolis on May 25.

-Minneapolis police officer Derek Chauvin, who is white, was arrested and had
+Minneapolis police officer Derek Chauvin, who is white, was arrested last week

-on the neck of Floyd, a black man, for more than eight minutes.
-Chauvin was
+his knee on the neck of Floyd, a black man, for more than eight minutes.

 James lowered the boom on Brees for taking the stance of disrespecting the